 Guild classes are intended for learning.
 As you become more skilled and confident, there will be an opportunity for some

 choice in what you make.
 This will be guided by your teacher.

 As part of the Aims and Purposes of the Saskatoon Potters Guild Constitution, classes for adults and children are provided

 promote an appreciation of the art and craft of ceramics

 provide an opportunity to learn and build competence in key skills of hand building and/or throwing and glazing

 foster an understanding and appreciation of the elements of ceramic design

 Guild classes are not intended for production pottery for personal use, donation or sale.
 Production refers to the process of creating a large number of similar products.
 Production diminishes the educational purpose of classes.
 It uses up shelf space which should be shared equally among all students and it also puts an extra workload on our kilns.

 Have a look at our our Facebook page (Click here) - this will give some idea of what happens in a 10 week series of classes

-What is the difference between beginner and intermediate classes?
+What is the difference between beginner and "beyond the basics" classes?